-5.3 Hardware Mode Strapping and PHY Addressing
+3.3 Hardware Mode Strapping and PHY Addressing

-The VSC8540RT device provides hardware-configured modes of operation that are achieved by sampling output pins on the rising edge of reset and pulling the pin to a logic HIGH or LOW level.
-If the default logic level set by the internal pulling resistors (detailed in Type column of section Pins by Function) is not the desired one, external stronger 4k7 pulling resistors need to be added to your design.
+The VSC8541ET device provides hardware-configured modes of operation that are achieved by sampling output pins on the rising edge of reset and externally pulling the pin to a logic HIGH or LOW (based on the desired configuration).
 These output pins are required by the device as inputs while NRESET is asserted and the logic state of the pin is latched in the device upon de-assertion of NRESET.
 To ensure correct operation of the hardware strapping function, any other device connected to these pins must not actively drive a signal onto them.